amyers3000/Book-Social-Server/README.md

 # The Book Club

 A social media application that brings book lovers together.
-The goal of this applicaiton is to not only bring people together online but in person as well.
+The goal of this applicaiton is to not only connect people online but in person as well.
 The site features:

 -An authentication and authorization feature that allows users to create accounts and sign in